 How are embryos thawed and used?

 The process for thawing an embryo is very simple and involves removing the individual blastocyst from liquid nitrogen and replacing the cryoprotectant with water.
 This takes about 15 minutes.

-Preparation for a frozen embryo transfer (FET) is a lot easier than a fresh embryo transfer as it does not involve any stimulation of the ovaries.
-An FET is all about timing it so it takes place at the correct stage in your cycle.
-The doctor will undertake a baseline check of your uterine lining at the start of the cycle and check it again a few days before transfer to ensure it is in optimum condition.
+Preparation for a frozen-embryo transfer (FET) is a lot easier than a fresh-embryo transfer as it does not involve any stimulation of the ovaries.
+An FET is all about timing it to take place at the correct stage in your cycle.
+The doctor will do a baseline check of your uterine lining at the start of the cycle and check it again a few days before transfer to ensure it is in optimum condition.
 The actual embryo transfer procedure on the day then replicates a fresh transfer and does not require sedation or medication.

 What happens to spare embryos?